bwsoftwarefi/eslint-config-bw/README.md

-# eslint-config-bw
+# @bwsoftwarefi/eslint-config-bw

 ## Usage

-1. `npm install --save-dev eslint-config-bw eslint`
+1. `npm install --save-dev @bwsoftwarefi/eslint-config-bw eslint`

 1. Create `.eslintrc` file in the root directory of your project